Bitcoin in Crisis

 Alternatives are to put an exorbitant fee for your transaction to be mined ASAP (within 10 minutes), or to replace your transaction and increase the fee – many apps do not allow this and people see their bitcoins stuck in a limbo for days and possibly forever.
 For ordinary users this means losing their bitcoins – in practice – for example most ordinary users of many mobile apps will not know how to recover their bitcoins from a backup of their private keys and app developers typically do not explain how to do it.

 If bitcoin loses in dominance who are the winners?
-This curve shows that in recent 4 years, bitcoin dominance is eroded, clearly, coincided with an appreciation of one single currency, first Ripple, then Ethereum, and recently both at the same time.
+This curve shows that each time in recent 4 years, bitcoin dominance is eroded, clearly, this has coincided more or less with an appreciation of one single currency.
+First it was Ripple, then Ethereum, and very recently both at the same time [and few other].